 Looking forward to your tips!

-These are just 10 things I think you should take into consideration when optimizing your mobile UX.
-I am sure you can come up with more, and am looking forward to your thoughts on the subject: what other things do you feel a mobile website should take in account?
+These are just ten things of the many things we think you should take into consideration when optimizing your mobile UX.
+We’re sure you can come up with more, and we’re looking forward to your thoughts on the subject: what other things do you feel a mobile website should take in account?